 - Kampala is a conservative people, so you should dress respectfully.
 While some modern places in Kampala go quite the other way, covering most of your skin with non-provocative clothing is the norm.

-- Instead of giving candies or money to children, you should opt for giving them color pencils.
+- Instead of giving candies or money to children, you should opt for giving them colored pencils.

 - There is a free national wifi service in Uganda for local sim cards.